mengiefen/blog-app/README.md

 ## Built with

     - Major languages: Ruby, Ruby on Rails
-    - Technologies used: Rubocop, Gitflow
+    - Technologies used: Rubocop, Gitflow, RSpec

 ## Prerequisites